 Health Benefits Provided by Spirulina

-Due to the large amount of iron in spirulina, it helps to promote the creation of new red blood cells too.
-Not only does spirulina contain high protein content within it, but it also has nutrients in it which increase the body’s ability to absorb protein.
+Due to the large amount of Iron in Spirulina, it helps to promote the creation of new red blood cells too.
+Not only does Spirulina contain high protein content within it, but it also has nutrients in it which increase the body's ability to absorb protein.
 This means that it even makes any other protein being consumed by the person more effective than if they had just consumed the protein alone.
-In this way, spirulina may even be a better source of protein than most meat.
-Spirulina contains a concentration of very single essential amino acid as well.
+In this way, Spirulina may even be a better source of protein than most meat.
+Spirulina contains a concentration of very essential amino acid as well.
 These are amino acids that the body cannot survive without, but that we cannot produce ourselves which means we have to get them through other dietary means.
 Spirulina is thus, the one stop shop for essential amino acids which help to repair the body when it is damaged in any way and keep it running regularly.
-Those who have a poor diet which is mostly made up of processed foods such as chips and microwaveable meals as well as those people that identify as vegetarian or vegan should all consider taking this supplement to make up for the nutrients that their diet is lacking.
-Taking spirulina has never resulted in toxic effects according to any reports.
+Those who have a poor diet which is mostly made up of processed foods such as chips and microwaveable meals, as well as those people that identify as vegetarian or vegan should all consider taking this supplement to make up for the nutrients that their diet is lacking.
+Taking Spirulina has never resulted in toxic effects according to any reports.

 Serving Size & Timing

 It is suggested that Spirulina be taken in servings of 9 grams daily.

 There are no fillers of any kind present in Spirulina.

 As long as suggested serving size is adhered to, negative side effects are unlikely to be experienced.
 However, it is possible that minor symptoms such as muscle pain, headache and sweating may occur as a result of taking Spirulina.
 Some people may be allergic to this product.
 There have been no reported medication reactions.
 Always purchase Spirulina from a reputable seller that you trust.